Bolivia 1 Month Itinerary

 Taking the Bus From Corioco To Rurrenabaque

-This bus takes 15 hours and travels along the old Death Road – great for budget travellers as it’s cheap but we know which one we would choose.
+This bus takes around 20 hours and travels along the old Death Road – great for budget travellers as it’s cheap but we know which one we would choose.
 The journey is a bumpy one.

 Book at the Coroico bus terminal just downhill from the main plaza.
 Daily buses depart towards Rurrenabaque and cost 120 BOB ($17).